qdrant/landing_page/qdrant-landing/content/documentation/search.md

 ## Recommendation API

-**DISCLAIMER**: Negative vectors is an experimental functionality which is not guaranteed to work with all king of embeddings.
+**DISCLAIMER**: Negative vectors is an experimental functionality that is not guaranteed to work with all king of embeddings.

-In addition to the regular search, Qdrant also allows you to perform a search based on multiple, already stored in the collection vectors.
+In addition to the regular search, Qdrant also allows you to search based on multiple already stored data collection vectors.
-This API allows to use vector search without the need to use a neural network encoder for already encoded objects.
+This API allows using vector search without using a neural network encoder for already encoded objects.

-The recommendation API allows to specify several positive and negative vector IDs, which will be combined into a certain average vector.
+The recommendation API allows specifying several positive and negative vector IDs, which the service will combine into a certain average vector.

 ` average_vector = avg(positive_vectors) + ( avg(positive_vectors) - avg(negative_vectors) )`